laobamac/OCLP-Mod/PRIVACY.md

 # Privacy Policy

-OpenCore Legacy Patcher may collect pseudo-anonymized data about the host system and the OpenCore Legacy Patcher application.
+OCLP-Mod may collect pseudo-anonymized data about the host system and the OCLP-Mod application.
 This data is used to improve the project and to help diagnose issues.
 The data collected is as follows:

 * System's UUID as a SHA1 hash
   * This is used to identify the system and to prevent duplicate reports